 Spatula: A spatula is used to fold the ingredients, incorporating air into the mixture.

 Mixing Bowls: You’ll need one bowl to melt the butter and chocolate and another bowl to whisk the eggs, vanilla and sugar.

 Parchment Paper: Used to line the baking tin.

 Don’t Forget The Brownies: Try not to overbake the brownies as just a few extra minutes in the oven can change the texture drastically.
 This has happened to me and there’s nothing worse than a cakey brownie.

-Cut The Brownies When Cooled: Don’t cut the brownies as soon as they come out the oven, unless you want to eat it with a spoon.
+Cut The Brownies When Hot: Don’t cut the brownies as soon as they come out of the oven, unless you want to eat it with a spoon.
 The cooling process will allow the brownies to set and not fall apart when cut.

 Serve With Ice-cream: Having a dinner party, bringing friends round or want to treat yourself?
-Serve with ice-cream for an incredible dessert you can’t forget.
+Serve with homemade honeycomb ice-cream for an incredible dessert you can’t forget.

 More Gooey Brownies & Dessert Recipes

 - Gooey Kinder Bueno Brownies